cisagov/LME/README.md

 - `/etc/containers/systemd`: directory where LME installs its quadlet service files
 - `/etc/systemd/system`: directory where lme.service is installed

-3. the master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`
+3. The master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`

 4. lme.service is a KICK START systemd service.
 It will always succeed and is designed so that the other lme services can be stopped and restarted by stopping/restarting lme.service.
 For example, to stop all of lme: